jaccomoc/jactl/docs/docs/integration-guide/adding-new-functions.md

 ---
 title: Adding New Functions and Methods
+description: "How to add custom functions and methods to extend Jactl for your application's needs."
 ---

 Since the idea of integrating Jactl into an application is to provide a way to customise behaviour, it is likely that